This famous Tyrannosaurus rex is named "Sue" and is on display at the Field Museum of Natural History in Chicago, Illinois.

 This large flightless bird species is native to Australia and New Guinea.
 The sounds they make give us clues for what dinosaurs may have sounded like.

-T-Rex is known to have hunted at least some of the time.
-The debate about whether it ever hunted or just scavenged seems to have been settled by a tooth embedded in the tail of a Hadrosaurus, an herbivore that T-Rex enjoyed the taste of.
-This is good evidence that T-Rex hunted Hadrosaurus.
+T. rex is known to have hunted at least some of the time.
+The debate about whether it ever hunted or just scavenged seems to have been settled by a tooth embedded in the tail of a Hadrosaur, an herbivore.
+This is good evidence that T. rex hunted Hadrosaurs.

-It’s possible that T-Rexes hunted Alamosaurus, a large sauropod, in packs.
+It’s possible that T. rex hunted Alamosaurus, a large sauropod, in packs.
 This is not proven, but a very plausible theory.